DaleBCooper/namf/docs/EN/s/sds_stop_wifi.md

 We have seen that despite our efforts SoftwareSerial communication suffers when WiFi is enabled.
 So, since NAMF-47 software is disabling WiFi for few seconds when collecting data from SDS011.
 Stop time is about SDS011 _measurement time_ + ~2 seconds for reconnect.
 During this time sensor is not accessible via WiFi.

-Feature is enabled by default, but you can restore old behavior (being all the time on-line).
+Feature is disabled by default, but you can enable it to test if your sensor will perform better when WiFi stopped for measurement.